staysail/nova-dvelop/D-Velop.novaextension/README.md

   changing one of the few options which require a server restart.
 If this happens, try using the **Restart Server** command from the Command Palette, or just disable and re-enable the extension.

+- **Find Symbol** does not select the signature portion of a definition for a function, method, struct, class, etc. This is a defect in _serve-d_.

+- **Find Symbol** and **Jump to Definition** may give inconsistent results.
+  This can happen while _serve-d_ is still building indexes, but it would appear that _serve-d_ may have other issues in this area.
+When _serve-d_ gets fixed, this extension will automatically benefit.

 ---